eduard-daily/apache-iceberg-demo/README.md

 ## Apache Iceberg demo(with DuckDB and Presto)
 This demo project introduces an exercise with Apache Iceberg and query engines like DuckDB and Presto.
 The task will be divided into 4 steps:
-1. Loading the 2GB .csv dataset with NYC taxi rides data from.
+1. Loading the 2GB .csv dataset with NYC taxi rides data from [kaggle]([url](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data)).
 Transforming the .csv dataset into Apache Iceberg compatible parquet format with a simple PySpark ETL script.
 The script will also put the transformed parquet data into the Minio bucket storage.
 2. Deploying the 2 query engines: DuckDB and Presto(we will use docker environment).
 The query engines will be configured to work with Apache Iceberg table and Iceberg catalog(we will use file-based catalog for demo purposes).
 3. Querying the same queries from both engines and comparing the execution results.
 4. Analysis and observations on the performance differences between 2 engines(DuckDB and Presto).